-Please note that JTE uses a blind review process; therefore, writers must exclude authors’ names, institutions, and clues to the authors’ identities that exist within the manuscript.
+Please note that JTE uses a anonymize review process; therefore, writers must exclude authors’ names, institutions, and clues to the authors’ identities that exist within the manuscript.

 Manuscript Criteria.
 The fitness of a manuscript for publication in JTE is carefully reviewed based on each of the dimensions listed below.

 - Significance/relevance to teacher education/teacher learning

 - Conceptual framework (connections to relevant constructs in literature)